 We may earn affiliate commissions for the recommended products.
 Learn more.

-Does a VPN protect you on public wifi?
+Does a VPN protect you on public Wi-Fi?

-How to protect your device on public wifi with a VPN in 5 steps
+How to protect your device on public Wi‑Fi with a VPN in 5 steps

 vpn protect on public wifi

-2. Download the app and install it.
+2. Download and install the VPN app

-3. Log in with your credentials.
+3. Log in with your credentials

-4. Choose a VPN server and connect to it.
+4. Choose a VPN server and connect to it

-Most common threats on public wifi that VPNs can prevent
+Most common threats on public Wi-Fi that VPNs can prevent

 Malware infection